Find Trade Colleges

 Read full report on Allied Health & Medical Assisting Services at Yakima Valley College

-Portland Community College came in at #15 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in the Far Western US Region ranking.
-Portland Community College is a fairly large public school located in the city of Portland.
+Portland Community College ranked #15 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in the Far Western US Region list.
+Portland Community College is a large public school located in the large city of Portland.

 The average tuition and fees for an out-of-state undergraduate student at Portland Community College are $9,670 a year.
 After completing their Undergraduate Certificate, medical assisting graduates from Portland Community College carry an average student debtload of $10,806.

-The average tuition and fees for an out-of-state undergraduate student at CPTC are $5,979 a year.
+Out-of-state tuition fees for undergraduate students at CPTC are $5,979 per year.

 Read full report on Allied Health & Medical Assisting Services at Clover Park Technical College

-Big Bend Community College ranked #17 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in the Far Western US Region list.
+Big Bend Community College landed the #17 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
 Located in the town of Moses Lake, Big Bend Community College is a public college with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Big Bend Community College are $5,234 a year.
+Out-of-state tuition fees for undergraduate students at Big Bend Community College are $5,234 per year.

 Read full report on Allied Health & Medical Assisting Services at Big Bend Community College